Dlwnsrl06/dispersion-trading-strategy-/README.md

 An index-vs-component correlation dispersion strategy.
 Sells index implied volatility and buys a basket of component implied volatility, betting that realized correlation across the basket comes in lower than what's implied.
+This strategy is based off of the paper:
+Driessen, J., Maenhout, P. J., & Vilkov, G. (2009).
+"The Price of Correlation Risk: Evidence from Equity Options."
+Journal of Finance, 64(3), 1377-1406.

 ## Structure